 A calcaneal osteotomy is indicated for patients who have failed a non-operative treatment program for their heel alignment abnormality.
 Depending on the alignment abnormality, the heel (calcaneus) may be shifted towards the inside (medializing calcaneal osteotomy) or the outside (lateralizing calcaneal osteotomy).
 For example, a patient with a flat foot (pes planus or acquired adult flatfoot deformity), will have their heel abnormally shifted too far to the outside (Figure 1).
 This alters the way load is distributed through the heel.
 Individuals with a flat foot typically have pain and tearing of the soft tissues (ligaments and tendons) along the inside of the foot and ankle.

 A patient with a high arch (pes cavus) will have the heel abnormally shifted too far to the inside (Figure 2).
 This may create pain, stretching out, and even tearing of the soft tissues (lateral ankle ligaments and peroneal tendons) on the outside of the foot and ankle.
 This stretching out of ligaments increases the likelihood of ankle sprains and may result in chronic ankle instability.
 In addition, a heel that is abnormally shifted too far to the inside or outside can alter the weight bearing forces through ankle joint, causing abnormal cartilage wearing (arthritis).

-Figure 1: Heel shifted to the outside in Flatfoot Deformity
+Figure 1: Left heel abnormally shifted to the outside in flatfoot deformity

-Figure 2: Both heels shifted to the inside in high arched foot
+Figure 2: Right heel abnormally shifted to the inside in a high arched foot.

 Figure 3: Calcaneal Osteotomy (Side and Bottom View)